San Francisco restaurant defies California's foie gras ban

-SAN FRANCISCO (Reuters) - Housed in a converted infantry barracks on a former U.S. Army base, the Presidio Social Club never attracted much attention from San Francisco’s avid gourmets -- until Saturday night.
+SAN FRANCISCO, July 15 (Reuters) - Housed in a converted infantry barracks on a former U.S. Army base, the Presidio Social Club never attracted much attention from San Francisco’s avid gourmets -- until Saturday night.

 That’s when foie gras lovers descended on the restaurant to have their first taste of the delicacy since California imposed a ban on July 1.